unnus/unnus/content/podcast/season-one/episode-04-building-brand-culture-of-trust-with-dr.steve-rasner.md

 Sliman:

-Dr. Rosner, do you have any takeaways that you can say to the listener, right now they can, you can take an implement right away like a something that you want drill down on or to emphasize on?
+Dr. Rasner, do you have any takeaways that you can say to the listener, right now they can, you can take an implement right away like a something that you want drill down on or to emphasize on?

 Steve: